Hair static electricity ⚡

 Hair Oil

 Another good winter hair product is an oil because oil seals in moisture.
 Surface makes a light, high quality oil derived from the Bassu plant.
-Add a few drops to the conditioner for a more hydrating treatment, or a when hair is dry.
+Add a few drops to the conditioner for a more hydrating treatment, or when hair is dry.

 an african american girl with long natural curly hair